+How A 'By Any Means Necessary' Quest For A Child Inspired Netflix's 'Private Life'

-How A 'By-Any-Means-Necessary' Quest For A Child Inspired Netflix's 'Private Life'
+How A 'By Any Means Necessary' Quest For A Child Inspired Netflix's 'Private Life'

-Writer and director Tamara Jenkins was in her early 40s and struggling with infertility when she and her husband began what she calls a "by-any-means-necessary" campaign to have a child.
+Writer and director Tamara Jenkins was in her early 40s and struggling with infertility when she and her husband began what she calls a "by any means necessary" campaign to have a child.

 It was an emotionally draining time.
 They looked into international adoption and also began in vitro fertilization treatment.
 A friend in whom Jenkins confided encouraged her to write about her experiences, but Jenkins demurred.